MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 What you need:
   - A Scratch account
-  - A knowlage of Scratch.
+  - A knowledge of Scratch.

 If you have all that...
 You are ready to go!!!